Depth-Breadth Synergy in RLVR: Unlocking LLM Reasoning Gains with Adaptive Exploration: Experiments

 \subsection{Main Results}

 Breadth scaling delivers a clear and consistent boost to Pass@1.
-Across every model scale and every benchmark, Breadth-Naive outperforms both the GRPO baseline and Depth-Naive, lifting average Pass@1 (Avg@128) by 1.9–3.7 points on AIME24, MATH500, and Olympiad tasks.
-This advantage is not merely additive: when breadth is combined with depth through DARS-Breadth, the margin widens further.
-DARS-Breadth reliably beats both Breadth-Naive and the original DARS variants, confirming our central hypothesis—depth and breadth are complementary, not competing, resources.
-Their synergy is what unlocks the next tier of LLM reasoning gains.
+Across every model scale and every benchmark, Breadth-Naive outperforms both the RLVR baseline and Depth-Naive, lifting average Pass@1 (Avg@128) by 1.9–3.7 points on AIME24, MATH500, and Olympiad tasks.
+This advantage is not merely additive: when depth is combined with breadth through DARS-Breadth, the margin widens further.
+DARS-Breadth reliably beats both Breadth-Naive and the original DARS variants, confirming our central hypothesis: depth and breadth are complementary, not competing resources.

 The practical impact is twofold.
 First, DARS-Breadth secures the highest Pass@1, the metric that matters most for single-shot deployment.
 Second, it matches the best Pass@128 scores, demonstrating that the breadth-depth collaboration does not sacrifice the upper-bound capability revealed by heavy sampling.
 Finally, the choice of schedule matters: the HW schedule consistently yields superior Pass@K curves for both breadth and non-breadth training, while maintaining Pass@1 parity with the ET schedule, making it the preferred option across the board.